How To Be Happy Again: Self-Care Tips

 If you are living with depression that just will not lift, you do not have to experience this alone and you can feel better.
 Overcoming chronic depression and achieving lasting happiness can be tough – but it is possible.
 The right resources can help you do it successfully.
 These may include speaking with a professional therapist along with other ways of investing in your mental health now, so you can increase the possibility of a healthier, happier future later.

 Many studies have found that psychotherapy can help people living with depression improve their moods, thoughts, and ability to physically function.
 Cognitive behavior therapy (CBT) is one of the most popular and successful types of therapy for patients with depression.
-It works by helping identify triggers and false beliefs, and then reframing your thoughts so you can experience happiness no matter the situation.
+It works by helping identify triggers and false beliefs, and then reframing your thoughts so you can experience a greater sense of contentment and joy no matter the situation.

-Because depression can lead to exhaustion that makes it difficult to get out of bed, nonetheless traveling across town to talk to a therapist, online therapy is often a smart and effective way to get the help you deserve.
+Because depression can lead to exhaustion that makes it difficult to get out of bed, so traveling across town to talk to a therapist can seem overwhelming, or even impossible; online therapy is often a smart and effective way to get the help you deserve.
 Studies have found that online CBT – such as through BetterHelp – is just as effective as in-person therapy for many situations, and offers the added convenience of talking with a therapist via phone, video call, or online chat from the comfort of your home and at a time that works best for you.
+Learning acceptance and ways to develop gratitude and positivity is helpful.

 Takeaway